quintans/goSQL/README.md

 In the previous example we could have used pointers in the receiving function: `func(name *string)`.
 The receiving function must have the same number of arguments as the number of columns in the query, in the same order and type.
 Using native SQL has the drawback of your query not being portable nor easy refactored.
-For example the prepared statement placeholder for MariaDB is '?' while for PostgreSQL is '$1'.
+For example the prepared statement placeholder for MySQL is '?' while for PostgreSQL is '$1'.

 If for some reason you want more control you can use the following.